 In addition to Wikipedia, I also check either TravelDoc or Timatic.

-Timatic is normally an expensive yearly subscription aimed at airlines and travel agents, but it is also provided for free to the public by Olympic Air.
+Timatic is normally an expensive yearly subscription aimed at airlines and travel agents, but it is also provided for free to the public by the IATA Travel Centre.
 This is the same database most airlines use when they decide to let you board or not, so it is very accurate.

 Another player in this space is TravelDoc, which is also used by a lot of airlines.
 Their UI is a bit better than Timatic, and you can even add a multi-city trip with all your stops and layovers, and they will tell you what visas you need to get.